adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

 }
 ```

-There is a dependent implementation here: the `ICloudTable` generic interface.
-This
-represents a CRUD interface into our tables and is defined in `Abstractions\ICloudTable.cs`:
+The `ICloudTable` generic interface represents a CRUD interface into a table and is defined in `Abstractions\ICloudTable.cs`:

 ```csharp
 using System.Collections.Generic;